roscoe81/northcliff_spl_monitor/README.md

 # Northcliff SPL Monitor
 A Python Script that performs a basic sound pressure level monitor using the Pimoroni Enviro+

 This script explores the potential of using the Pimoroni Enviro+ as a sound pressure level monitor.
-Its functionality is currently limited due to its use of an approximated A-curve compensation over 3 frequency bands and limited calibration.
-It should therefore not be used when accurate sound pressure level reading are required and should only be used as a base for future development.
+This project is still in the experimental phase.
+It should therefore not be used when accurate sound pressure level readings are required and should only be used as a base for future development.

 Versions 1.0 and later use streaming to overcome the microphone's startup "plop" that was identified in the excellent review [here](https://flipreview.com/review-of-pimoronis-enviro-board-part2-lcd-noise-level-lightproximity/)

 The microphone's startup "plop" can be seen [here](https://github.com/roscoe81/northcliff_spl_monitor/blob/main/Mic%20Graphs/mic_startup_no_offset.png) and it plays havoc with the sound readings if the microphone is started for each sampling.
 A DC offset remained after removing the startup "plop", seen [here](https://github.com/roscoe81/northcliff_spl_monitor/blob/main/Mic%20Graphs/mic_stable_no_offset.png) and removing that DC results in [this](https://github.com/roscoe81/northcliff_spl_monitor/blob/main/Mic%20Graphs/mic_stable_offset.png).

+Version 2.8 introduces improved A-Curve weighting.
+This requires the installation of some additional modules and an adjustment of the alsamixer microphone level to avoid clipping.
+These are highlighted in the Setup section.

 # Setup
 sudo apt-get update